 His successor, Sternberg, is a theologian from the western state of North-Rhine Westphalia, which has the second largest Catholic population - just over 40 percent - in the country after Bavaria.
 The 63-year-old has served as a CDU member of state parliament since 2005.
 He also has continued to direct the Franz Hitze House, a Catholic center for socio-political discourse funded by the diocese of Münster, during his political tenure.

-The ZdK acts as liaison between Germany's 23.9 million Catholics, society and politicians, a task which has grown difficult witha widening gap between social norms
+The ZdK acts as liaison between Germany's 23.9 million Catholics, society and politicians, a task which has grown difficult with a widening gap between social norms and Catholic theology.

 Political dimension to interreligious dialogue